-Many mole fraction experiments have been performed in RyR, both for mixtures of monovalent cations with other monovalents and mixtures of divalents with other divalents (37,38).
+Several mole fraction experiments have been performed in RyR, both for mixtures of monovalent cations with other monovalents and mixtures of divalents with other divalents (42,43).
 In these experiments, the relative concentrations of two ion species was changed while the total concentrations of both species was kept constant and the conductance was measured as a function of mole fraction.
-None of these experiments showed an AMFE until the RyR model of Gillespie et al. (20) predicted an AMFE for mixtures of Na+ and Cs+.
-This was experimental verified after the model calculations were done (Fig. 20A in the Appendix).
+None of these experiments showed a minimum (an AMFE) until the RyR model of Gillespie et al. (20) predicted an AMFE for mixtures of Na+ and Cs+.
+This was experimentally verified after the model calculations were done (Fig. 20A in the Appendix).

-Here we present another AMFE prediction of the RyR model, this time with mixtures of Ca2+ and Cs+ as well as Ca2+ and Na+.
-Because increasing the bath Ca2+ concentration on the cytosolic side of RyR decreases open probability (39), it is not possible to perform true mole fraction experiments with symmetric bath conditions.
+Here we present another AMFE prediction of the RyR model, this time in mixtures of Ca2+ and Cs+ as well as Ca2+ and Na+.
+Because millimolar Ca2+ concentration on the cytosolic side of RyR decreases open probability (44), it is not possible to perform mole fraction experiments with symmetric bath conditions.
 Instead, we follow Almers, McCleskey, and Palade (2) who used symmetric, fixed concentrations of a monovalent cation and only increased lumenal [Ca2+].
 This protocol produced the classical AMFE in the L-type calcium channel that showed the block of Na+ current by micromolar Ca2+ (2,3).

 The calculations were completed-with all model parameters fixed-before the experiments were performed.
-The model predicted not only the presence of a minimum, but also that the minimum for $Cs^+$ would be deeper than for $Na^+$ (Fig. 2).
-Specifically, the theory predicted a reduction in current of 47% for $Na^+$ at 1 mM $Ca^{2+}$ (compared to 1 $\mu$ M $Ca^{2+}$ ) and a 59% reduction in current for $Cs^+$ .
-The experimental results were 42% and 65%, respectively.
-Moreover, the theory predicted that 10 $\mu$ M $Ca^{2+}$ added to $Na^+$ would not substantially change the net current (Fig. 2, the two left-most squares) while 10 $\mu$ M $Ca^{2+}$ added to $Cs^+$ would decrease net current by about 20% (Fig. 2, the two left-most circles).
-These results and those shown in the Appendix (Fig. 22) indicate that the model can accurately reproduce $Ca^{2+}$ vs. monovalent cation selectivity data over a very wide range of conditions (i.e., 0-50 mM $Ca^{2+}$ ; -150 to +150 mV applied voltage; $Na^+$ , $K^+$ , and $Cs^+$ as monovalents).
+The model predicted not only the presence of a minimum, but also that the minimum for Cs^+ would be deeper than for Na^+ .
+Specifically, the theory predicted a reduction in current of 47% for Na^+ at 1 mM Ca^{2+} (compared to 1 μ M Ca^{2+}) and a 59% reduction in current for Cs^+ .
+The experimental results were 42% and 65%, respectively (Fig. 2).
+Moreover, the theory predicted that 10 μ M Ca^{2+} added to Na^+ would not substantially change the net current (Fig. 2, the two left-most squares) while 10 μ M Ca^{2+} added to Cs^+ would decrease net current by about 20% (Fig. 2, the two left-most circles).
+These results and those shown in the Appendix (Fig. 22) indicate that the model can accurately reproduce Ca^{2+} vs. monovalent cation selectivity data over a very wide range of conditions (i.e., 0-50 mM Ca^{2+} ; -150 to +150 mV applied voltage; Na^+ , K^+ , and Cs^+ as monovalents).

-More study is planned to understand the cause of the AMFE in RyR.
-However, the computations shown here prove that the AMFE in RyR does not require the correlated motion of multiple ions through a long, single-filing pore (40), because the model pore does not include a single-filing selectivity filter (it is 8 Å in diameter).
+More study is planned to understand the molecular origin of the AMFE in RyR.
+However, the calculations show that the AMFE in RyR does not require the correlated motion of multiple ions through a long, single-filing pore (45), because the model pore does not include a single-filing selectivity filter (it is 8 Å in diameter).
 Moreover, the model does not include the conservation of momentum necessary to model correlated ion motion; the Nernst-Planck equation used to describe ion flux (Eq.
-(1)) only includes conservation of mass (41).
+(1)) only includes conservation of mass (46,47).
 In general, the physical interpretations of the AMFE are highly model-dependent.
-Because classical barrier models of ion permeation do not include the physics known to exist in electrolytes, using these models to infer the occupancy-or any property-of a channel is problematic (13,17,42-44).
+Because classical barrier models of ion permeation do not include the physics known to exist in electrolytes, using these models to infer the occupancy-or any property-of a channel is problematic (13,17,48-50).